philgyford/wellformed-site/public/content/projects/index.md

 Description: Projects by Well-Formed
 ---

-Some projects we’ve worked on for clients aren’t shareable in public, but here are some of our other favourites from recent years:
+Some projects we’ve worked on for clients aren’t public, but here are some of our other favourites from recent&nbsp;years:

 <hr>